 England Coast Path – Natural England published on 21 June 2017 their report recommending a proposed route for the England Coast Path from Whitstable to Iwade, including through Faversham.
-The Group has welcomed the report but has made representations concerning a proposal to exclude part of the Iron Wharf Boatyard from the ‘coastal access’ provisions.
+The Group welcomed the report but made representations concerning a proposal to exclude part of the Iron Wharf Boatyard from the ‘coastal access’ provisions.
 An Inspector is considering the various objections and representations made about the proposed route.
 See the main page for further details.

 Creekside walk at Faversham Reach and Waterside Close – A KCC panel meeting on 22 February 2016 unanimously approved a recommendation for a Creekside path running along the front of both the Faversham Reach and Waterside Close estates, with ramps at either end.
 KCC issued the necessary Orders for formal consultation, with a closing date of 18 July 2016.
 The Orders were eventually submitted to the S of S in early May 2017.
 A public inquiry was held from 16-18 January 2018.
 The Inspector confirmed both Orders.
-See Creekside-walk at Faversham Reach and Waterside Close for more details.
+See the main page for more details.

 Faversham Creek Neighbourhood Plan – the Plan was approved by 88% of those who voted in the referendum on 4 May 2017.
 The Plan, which will govern development in the Creek area, includes provision for a Creekside path, so any future planning application affecting the Creekside must contain plans for such a path.

 Footpath round the perimeter of Faversham Reach – the Group wrote to KCC expressing its support for the proposal to add this path to the Definitive Map of public footpaths.
 KCC duly made an order to this effect.

-Footpath from Jubilee Way to the Recreation Ground – the Group is supporting the proposal for a footpath from Jubilee Way to the Rec, which would particularly help residents in the Edward Vinson estate and employees in Jubilee Way businesses who want to walk to and from the station.
+Footpath from Jubilee Way to the Recreation Ground – the Group has supported the proposal for a footpath from Jubilee Way to the Rec, which would particularly help residents in the Edward Vinson estate and employees in Jubilee Way businesses who want to walk to and from the station.